pusher/pubsub-code-challenge/README.md

 go get github.com/pusher/pubsub-code-challenge/pusher-interview-test
 ```

-The source code of the test suite is available this repo - [here, if you are
+The source code of the test suite is available in this repo - [here, if you are
 not reading the repo readme right
 now](https://github.com/pusher/pubsub-code-challenge), and you are free to
 examine it, and build the binary yourself if you wish.
 You will need a Go